department-of-veterans-affairs/vets-website/_employment/job-seekers/career-fairs.md

 - Research the companies that will be in attendance, and find out what jobs they have open.
 - Prioritize the employers you are interested in, and prepare two to three questions for the representatives of those companies.
 - Bring multiple copies of your résumé and any relevant military transcripts.
-- Bring business cards to encourage follow-up conversations and questions with prospective employers.
+- Bring business cards to encourage follow-up conversations with prospective employers.
 - For virtual or online events, fill out all necessary online profile requirements (including résumé, references, and a professional high-resolution photo), and update your [LinkedIn profile](https://www.linkedin.com/).

 Visit the following sites to find a career fair near you: